alexander-jackson/alexander-jackson.github.io/content/posts/incidents-are-hard.md

 been worsened by stressed engineers making rash decisions.

-As you trawl through logs and metrics, or find yourself on the cusp of making an important decision, try and consider what you would do outside of an incident scenario.
+As you trawl through logs and metrics, or find yourself on the cusp of making an important decision, try and consider what approach you would take if time didn't matter.
+Take 30 seconds to write down what you know or chat with another engineer before jumping to conclusions.

 No matter how the situation feels at the time, remind yourself that larger companies have had worse incidents with significantly more impact and survived.